ibm-cloud-docs/hp-virtual-servers/connect_vs.md

 1. Define the virtual server in the **Session** category of **PuTTY Configuration**.
    * Enter the server's host name or public IP address as shown.
    * Enter a name into the **Saved Sessions** field.
-In the shown example, this session name is the name as proposed during provisioning.
+In the shown example, this session name is the service name as specified during provisioning.
    * Click **Save**.

    ![Defining a new virtual server instance](image/hpvs_define.jpg "Defining a new virtual server instance")